xingchenzhang/VIFB/README.md

 We modified the interfaces of these algorithms to run them in VIFB conveniently.
 For other methods written in MATLAB, they can also be added to VIFB by chaning the interface.
 For algorithms written in Python or other languages, we suggest the users change the name of the fused images and put them in the output folder.
 Then the evaluation methods can be computed by finishing correponding settings.

 ### Evaluation metrics integrated
 We have integrated 13 evaluation metrics in VIFB.
-The codes are collected from the Internet, forum, etc. and checked the authors.
+The codes are collected from the Internet, forum, etc. and checked by the authors.

 Many thanks to the authors of these evaluation metric codes for sharing their codes with the community.
 Please forgive us because we can not find the original source of these codes so we can not mention everyone here.
 Please let us know if you think you are the authors of these evaluation metric codes and we will add references and acknowledgements.
 Many thanks!

-1. Avgerage gradient
+1. Average gradient
 2. Cross entropy
 3. Edge intensity
 4. Entropy